Cecilia8989/pands-project/README.md

 <h4> Check Unique value </h4>

-We can now print the unique values of the column 'Species'.
-This has the double function to check no duplicates of 'Species' have been entered and the replace of the Species names have been done correctly.
-I can do it through the use of 'drop.duplicate()' function [[9]](https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/) or through the 'unique()' function.
+We can now print the unique values of the column *Species*.
+This has the double function to check no duplicates of *Species* have been entered and the replace of the Species names have been done correctly.
+I can do it through the use of *drop.duplicate()* function [[9]](https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/) or through the *unique()* function.
 I chose to unique function to give a more tidy looking on the text file.
+As we can see from the output, there are no other value apart of the three wanted *Species* and the rename of them have beene executed correctly.

 ```
 ==== Print unique value of species ====